TEM #009: It’s (actually) not about you.

 Dr. Jena

 p.s.
 Have a coworker, friend or mentee thinking about graduate school?
-Forward this email so they can sign up here for The Education Mindset and get on track to apply.
+Forward this email so they can sign up here for this newsletter and get on track to apply.